-The semantics of an SCCD model are loosely based on the agent model, where each instance of a class can be seen as an agent that communicates with other agents through its input/output interface, and its autonomous behaviour controlled by its Statecharts model.
+The semantics of an SCCD model are loosely based on the agent model, where each instance of a class can be seen as an agent whose autonomous behaviour is controlled by its Statecharts model and communicates asynchronously with other agents through its input/output interface.
 Our compiler generates appropriate code that continuously executes the system by allowing each agent to execute a step, which optionally generates output that can be sensed by the other agents.

 The compiler supports multiple programming languages, runtime platforms, and options for the Statecharts semantics.
-These are visually represented in Figure 2 and explained in the following subsections.
+These are visually represented in the feature diagram in Figure 2, and are explained in the following subsections.